Our experts are from around the world.

 Japan

 Shunsuke Hosaka is the founder and CEO of HC Produce Inc. Japan.
-His client work involves helping organizations to develop succession planning, future leaders adopt management skills, and organizations to introduce ISO 30414 to realize long-term growth.
-Before establishing HC Produce, Shunsuke led Organization and Leadership Development Practice Group for ten years at Dream Incubator Inc., a Japanese management consulting firm, and helped its clients in Human Capital Management.
+His client work involves helping organizations to develop succession planning, leadership, and certificatoin against ISO 30414.
+Before establishing HC Produce, Shunsuke led the Organization and Leadership Development Practice Group for ten years at Dream Incubator Inc., and helped its clients in human capital management.

 Shunsuke started his career at Japan Bank for International Cooperation (JBIC).
 He worked on loans for infrastructure projects in Asia and the Middle East and debt restructuring under the Paris Club.
 He also served as the representative of the bank’s Washington DC office.
 Shunsuke received BA in Political Science from Keio University and MS in International Affairs from the Florida States University.
-He is an authorized ISO 30414 lead consultant and executive coach.
+He serves as the secretariat of ISO/TC260 mirror committee in Japan.

 See my video: Human capital disclosure requirements within the Japanese Corporate Governance Code